11 Hooper Street

 11 Hooper Street is one of an attached pair of cottages, the other being number 12.
 It was completed by 1881.

-John and Rebecca had one child, Walter, born in 1847.
+They had one child, Walter, born in 1847.
 Walter became a school teacher and moved away from Cambridge for work, first to Somerset, then Devon, and finally Cornwall.
 He and his wife Elizabeth, a needlework teacher, had six sons and a daughter.

 Rebecca died in 1904 and Elizabeth in 1911.
 Shortly after Elizabeth’s death, Walter and his daughter Mary moved to Cambridge to look after John at 11 Hooper Street.
 Later that year John died, aged 91.